-3. Supporting Responsible Gaming
+Supporting Responsible Gaming

-- Each message will contain a conspicuous responsible gaming message along with a toll-free helpline number, where practical. - Messages will not promote irresponsible participation in sports wagering. - No message should suggest that social, financial or personal success is guaranteed. - No message should suggest engaging in sports wagering is without risk or utilize "risk free" language. - No message should encourage players to chase their losses or suggest that betting is a means of solving financial problems. - No message should imply or suggest any illegal activity of any kind. - Messages should adhere to contemporary standards of good taste that apply to all commercial messaging, as suits the medium or context of the message.
+- Messages will not promote irresponsible or excessive participation in sports wagering. - Each message will contain a responsible gaming message, along with a toll-free help line number where practical. - No message should suggest that social, financial or personal success is guaranteed by engaging in sports wagering.
+Nor should any message imply or suggest any illegal activity of any kind. - Messages should adhere to contemporary standards of good taste that apply to all commercial messaging, as suits the medium or context of the message.